dawinderS/Instapost/README.md

 ### User auth
  - users are able to sign up, login, and logout
  - securely salt and hash users' temporary passcodes using passport-jwt
- - passwordless login --> user enters email and then receives a temporary, generated passcode in their email's inbox
+ - forgot password?
+User can enter their email or username and then receive their password in their email's inbox
-    - Once a passcode is used its usage will expire --> each login results in a different passcode
-    ##### Nodemailer and Sendgrid are used to manage emailing passcodes
+    ##### Nodemailer and Sendgrid are used to manage emailing passwords
     ```javascript
     const sendMail = email => {
       const options = {